 How have your courses, RA-ships, TA-ships, or non-academic school experiences contributed to your academic and/or professional development?

-Coursework, TA-ships, and project collaborations have given me the opportunity to get to know and work with faculty members and students from across the department, which has been one of the most fulfilling aspects of my studies so far!
+Coursework, TA-ships, and project collaborations have given me the opportunity to get to know and work with faculty members and students from across the department, which has been one of the most fulfilling aspects of my studies so far.
+I am also extremely lucky to be working alongside and learning from Professor Blomley's other grad students, who are all brilliant!

 Have you been the recipient of any major or donor-funded awards?
 If so, please tell us which ones and a little about how the awards have impacted your studies and/or research

-Receiving the B.C.
-Graduate Scholarship has been a huge help in easing some of the financial burdens of studying while living in Vancouver.
-Thanks to the scholarship, along with funding from my department, I can focus on pursuing my research.
+I have been really lucky to receive the SSHRC-CGSM award and B.C.
+Graduate Scholarship!
+It has been a huge help in easing some of the financial burdens of studying while living in Vancouver.
+Thanks to the scholarships, along with funding from my department, I can focus on pursuing my research.

 Contact Tara:tara_jankovic@sfu.ca